(Last update: Apr. 14, 2009)

 Blood type Type-A (Probably)

-Hobby Cat, Skiing, Billiard, Swimming, Traveling, Hiking, Hot spring, Eating delicious foods, Theoretical blood-type prediction
+Hobby Cat, Skiing, Volleyball, Swimming, Billiard, Traveling, Hot spring, Eating delicious foods, Theoretical blood-type prediction

 Motto "The ideal is high and the target is low", "Waiting happiness with cats"